nguyenkhois/express-simple-rest-api/README.md

 # expressjs-simple-rest-api
 The simple REST API is based on Express.js.
 Using [Insomnia](https://insomnia.rest/) for your test.
+You may want to view [online demo here](http://18.221.231.1:8800/product)

 |Main dependencies|Versions|
 |---|---|